csz-academy/csz.academy/content/2022/10/27/spring-boot-kafka/index.md

 ---
-layout: post
-title:  "Using Apache Kafka in Spring Boot (The easy Way!)"
+title: Using Apache Kafka in Spring Boot (The easy Way!)
-date:   "2022-01-10"
+date: 2022-10-27
 tags: [ "spring", "spring boot", "java", "kafka", "apache kafka" ]
-authors: [ "hl" ]
+author: [ "hl" ]
 ---

 Recently I tried to integrate [Apache Kafka](https://kafka.apache.org/) into a Spring Boot application.
 However, nearly every tutorial and guide I found on the web felt like a cumbersome way in contrast to the usual magic in Spring Boot.

 After several hours of trial and error I have figured out how to leverage the Spring Boot auto configuration and out-of-the-box deserializing in a type-safe manner.

 We are going to build a testable skeleton with Kafka Listeners, try deserializing messages, accessing headers and I will show you some common pitfalls.
 The final code can be found in my [java-dojo repository on GitHub](https://github.com/tobi6112/java-dojo/tree/main/spring-boot-kafka-example).

 # Prerequisites

 We will use Java 17 with Spring Boot 2.6.2 as these are the latest versions at the time of writing with the following dependencies:
 ```xml
 <dependencies>